 Ezekiel in World Tour is also one of these, thinking he's going all the way even when Gwen reminds him that he was voted out first last time.

-Also Tyler, who thinks he is the greatest athlete around, but constantly proves to be possibly the worst.
+Tyler, who thinks he is the greatest athlete around, but constantly proves to be possibly the worst.

 Blaineley has a very high opinion about her TV host abilities that seems unwarranted considering the TDWT Aftermath's reveal she was fired from her old show.
 She also claims to be extremely famous in her musical number "Blaineriffic", but none of the characters recognize her at all, suggesting she's totally washed-up.